bioconda/bioconda-docs/source/faqs.rst

 What's the difference between Anaconda, conda, Miniconda, and mamba?
 --------------------------------------------------------------------

+This `blog post from Anaconda <https://www.anaconda.com/blog/is-conda-free>`_ gives a lot of context on the Anaconda/conda ecosystem.

 - conda is the name of the package manager, which is what runs when you call, e.g., ``conda install``.